 Psychiatric evaluation, diagnosis, medication prescription, and ongoing monitoring for relevant diagnoses.
 Services provided by licensed psychiatrists and nurses.

-Seeking Safety Group: Supported by research evidence, the group is present-focused, counseling model to help adults attain safety from trauma and/or substance abuse.
+Seeking Safety: Supported by research evidence, the group is present-focused, counseling model to help adults attain safety from trauma and/or substance abuse.
 Directly addresses both trauma and addiction.
-Primary goals are to: Reduce trauma and/or substance abuse symptoms and increase safe coping in relationships, thinking, behavior and emotions.
+Primary goals are to reduce trauma and/or substance abuse symptoms and increase safe coping in relationships, thinking, behavior, and emotions.

-Adult Anger Management Group: A 12-week Cognitive Behavioral Anger Management Group that will help adult participants learn skills to successfully manage anger.
+Adult Anger Management: A 12-week cognitive behavioral anger management group that will help adult participants learn skills to successfully manage anger.
 Based on ACT and Journey Beyond Abuse.

-Relapse Prevention Group (RP): Based on the Matrix Model, these sessions are forums in which people with substance use disorders share information about relapse prevention and receive assistance in coping with the issues of recovery and relapse avoidance.
-The RP group is based on the following premises: Relapse is not a random event, the process of relapse follows predictable patterns.
+Relapse Prevention Group (RP): Based on the Matrix Model, these sessions are forums in which people with substance use disorders share information about relapse prevention, and receive assistance in coping with the issues of recovery and relapse avoidance.
+The group is based on the premises that relapse is not a random event, and the process of relapse follows predictable patterns.
 Signs of impending relapse can be identified by staff members and clients.
-The RP group setting allows for mutual client assistance within the guiding constraints provided by the counselor.
+The setting allows for mutual client assistance within the guiding constraints provided by the counselor.
 Clients heading toward relapse can be redirected, and those on a sound course to recovery can be encouraged.

-Incredible Years Parent Education Group: The leading national evidence-based early childhood development training program for parents of children ages 0 to 8.
+The leading national evidence-based early childhood development training program for parents of children ages birth to 12.

-Basic Preschool (three to six years) & Basic School Age (six to 12 years): A parenting group where parents strengthen the parent-child interactions and attachment, reduce harsh discipline, and foster the ability to promote the child’s social, emotional, and language development.
+Basic Preschool (ages three to six) & Basic School Age (ages six to 12): A parenting group where parents strengthen the parent-child interactions and attachment, reduce harsh discipline, and foster the ability to promote the child’s social, emotional, and language development.
 Parents also learn to build the child’s school readiness skills and academic development.

-Community-based independent living support: Support for adults with serious mental illness.
+Community-based independent living support for adults with serious mental illness.
 Focus on activities of daily living, independent housing, medication management, and employment support.